DomRe/3DS_eBook_Reader/README.md

 Make sure your ebooks are in .epub 3 or later format.
 You can use tools like [sigil](https://sigil-ebook.com/) or [calibre](https://calibre-ebook.com/).

 I recommend going to DRM-Free bookshops or public domain websites such as [Project Gutenberg](https://www.gutenberg.org/).
+The reason I recommend this is because this app DOES NOT SUPPORT BOOKS WITH DRM.

 IF THE FORMAT IS WRONG, THE APP WILL FREEZE/CRASH.